artsy/eigen/docs/troubleshooting.md

 into that same .xcode.env.local file.

+The .xcode.env.local file is not checked in so can be specific to your setup.

 ## Installation Issues

 - Commit failed with: "ERROR: Potential secrets about to be committed to git repo!"